craftserverbot/craftserver.net/src/pages/policies/terms-of-service.md

 ## Our liability

-The Services are provided "as is" and we disclaim all warranties with regard to them including all implied warranties of merchantability and fitness.
+The Services are provided "as is" and we disclaim all implied warranties of merchantability and fitness.
 In no event shall we be liable for any special, direct, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data, or profits, whether in an action of contract, negligence, or other tortious action, arising out of or in connection with the use or performance of the Services.

 ## Links to other sites